haliaeetusvocifer/cinema-tickets/README.md

 # cinema-tickets

-This is in response to an exercise, based on [this requirement](./requirement.md).
+This is my answer to the exercise, based on [this requirement](./requirement.md).
-The principles are the same (TDD, DI, mocks, clean code etc).
+The principles are the same (Test Driven Development, mockup, clean code etc).
-It's been really good to try out javascript again.

 - Prerequesites
   Node.JS (latest will do.
 I am using 22.10.0)